linkeddata/dokieli/README.md

 * Employs WebID + ACL and personal online datastore where applicable (compliant with [Linked Data Platform](http://www.w3.org/TR/ldp/) and [Solid](https://github.com/solid/solid-spec) servers)
 * Uses author's information from their online profile
 * Creation of new documents from any existing dokieli document
+* Save document and its dependencies to a new location (anywhere on the Web with LDP support)
 * Annotations (e.g., replies, peer-reviews, liking, resharing).
 Uses W3C Web Annotation and Social Web data models
 * Inbox notifications for annotations
 * Assignment of URI fragments (to whatever is of interest) so that other resources on the Web can reference